Monads For The Rest Of Us - Part 9

 • How to use LINQ to bind any custom monadic functions in a fluent way

-• Implementation of more monads, such as Either, State, Reader and Writer.
+• Implementation of more monads, such as Either, Reader and Writer.

 Comments